testingisdocumenting/webtau/webtau-docs/znai/groovy-standalone-runner/introduction.md

 # REPL

-Webtau standalone runner comes with `repl` mode that let you experiment with API and write tests incrementally.
+WebTau standalone runner comes with `repl` mode that let you experiment with API and write tests incrementally.
 Repl mode preserves context of the runs which significantly speeds up tests development.

 Even if you don't want to use Groovy for your tests, you can still benefit from REPL mode as you experiment with APIs